circleci/circleci-docs/jekyll/_cci2/reusing-config.md

       MYPRECIOUS: "myspecialvalue"
 ```

-## Authoring and Using Jobs
+## Authoring Parameterized Jobs

-**Note:** Invoking jobs multiple times in a single workflow and parameters in jobs are available in configuration version 2.1 and later.

-Jobs are sets of steps and the environments they should be executed within.

-### Job Naming and Organization
-{:.no_toc}

-Jobs are defined in your build configuration.
-Job names are defined
-in a map under the `jobs` key in configuration.

-Like most elements, jobs can contain an optional but highly recommended `description`.

-A user must invoke jobs in the workflows stanza of `config.yml`, passing any necessary parameters as subkeys to the job.
-See the parameters documentation for more detailed information.
+It is possible to invoke the same job more than once in the workflows stanza of `config.yml`, passing any necessary parameters as subkeys to the job.
+See the parameters section above for details of syntax usage.

 Example of defining and invoking a parameterized job in a `config.yml`: